 Chris Persaud is a freelance journalist and programmer.
 He has done data journalism for the Palm Beach Post and Bankrate.com.
 He owns and runs DataJournalismJobs.com, an online jobs board for data journalism jobs.
 He also owns and runs RichBlocksPoorBlocks.com, a subscription website that maps rent and income data for every neighborhood in America.

 email@example.com | @dorizinn

-Zinn is a full-time freelancer and the president of Blossomers Media, a web development and online media company.
-She’s been featured in publications like Huffington Post, The Week, Realtor.com, Money Talks News, Fort Lauderdale Magazine, and Quartz.
-Zinn was president for two years and served as vice president of membership for the SPJ Florida Pro chapter for five years before that, helping win SPJ’s “Chapter of the Year” in 2010, 2014, and 2016.
+Zinn is the President of Blossomers Media and a full-time freelancer.
+She’s been featured in publications like Huffington Post, The Week, realtor.com, Money Talks News, Fort Lauderdale Magazine, and Quartz.
+For nearly a decade, Zinn served on the board as Vice President of Membership, Executive Vice President, and President for the SPJ Florida Pro chapter, helping win SPJ’s “Chapter of the Year” in 2010, 2014, 2016, and 2017.

 Board of Directors

 Alexander is an education reporter for the Daytona Beach News-Journal, and previously covered local government for the Sarasota Observer.
 She graduated from the University of North Florida with degrees in journalism and graphic design, and was editor-in-chief of its student publication, the UNF Spinnaker.
 She was a contributing editor at First Coast Magazine and Perversion Magazine, and is the former winner of a Green Eyeshade Award for best columnist and a Sunshine State Award for best news story.